-In this unit you will learn understand the structure and organisation of UK radio broadcasting.
-You will deliver an effective pitch or presentation for a new UK radio programme and evaluate the potential success of the planned new UK radio programme, based on feedback gained
+Students will learn understand the structure and organisation of UK radio broadcasting.
+You will deliver an effective pitch or presentation for a new UK radio programme and evaluate the potential success of the planned new UK radio programme, based on feedback gained.